MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgIdentityB2CUserFlow.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-APICONNECTORCONFIGURATION `<IMicrosoftGraphUserFlowApiConnectorConfiguration1>`: userFlowApiConnectorConfiguration
+`APICONNECTORCONFIGURATION <IMicrosoftGraphUserFlowApiConnectorConfiguration>`: userFlowApiConnectorConfiguration
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[PostAttributeCollection <IMicrosoftGraphIdentityApiConnector>]`: identityApiConnector
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[AuthenticationConfiguration <IMicrosoftGraphApiAuthenticationConfigurationBase>]`: apiAuthenticationConfigurationBase
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DisplayName <String>]`: The name of the API connector.